Subchapter 5. Electrical Safety Orders

 AWG.
 American Wire Gauge.

 Barricade.
-Physical obstruction such as tapes, screens or cones intended to warn and limit access to a hazardous area.
+Physical obstruction such as tapes, screens, cones, or structures setup in a manner intended to warn and limit access to a hazardous area.

 Barrier.
-Physical obstruction which is intended to prevent contact with energized lines or equipment.
+Physical obstruction which is intended to prevent contact with energized lines or equipment or prevents unauthorized access to a work area.

 Basic Impulse Level (BIL).
 (See Ratings.)